 What to do when you've oversold

-Create a reservation strategy
+Create a safety stock reservation strategy

-Identification of causes for overselling
+Identification and causes for overselling

 Transactions outside of your inventory management system